Skip to content

 # update your YAML to reflect the changes you want to make

-superplane canvases update applies auto layout by default.
+superplane apps canvas update applies auto layout by default.
 Use explicit auto-layout flags only when you need to control scope or seed nodes.

 Check the canvas metadata directly: